Owners: Viña Concha y Toro S.A. Chief Winemaker: Marcelo Papa Website:conchaytoro.cl Commercial Contact: maria.moscoso@conchaytoro.cl

 History

-The history of Concha y Toro began in 1883 with the dream of its founder, Melchor Concha y Toro, to create the finest wines, a tradition that has been upheld over time and continues to inspire work with passion and excellence in their brands.
-With 140 years of history and a presence in more than 130 countries, Concha y Toro has been recognised by Drinks International as the most admired wine brand in the world, delivering rewarding and unique experiences to consumers.
-The broad international reach and the quality of their wines have allowed them to maintain a leading position in the competitive world of wine.
+The history of Concha y Toro began in 1883 with the dream of its founder, Melchor Concha y Toro, to create the finest wines — a tradition that has endured over time and continues to inspire work driven by passion and excellence across its brands.
+With 140 years of history and a presence in more than 130 countries, Concha y Toro has been recognised by Drinks International as the world’s most admired wine brand, offering rewarding and unique experiences to consumers.

 650 hectares (450 hectares exclusively Carménère).
 The soils are deep alluvial clay-loam, associated with riverbanks.
 The climate is Mediterranean with a prolonged dry season, without extreme temperatures, with warm days and mild nights, moderated by the influence of the Cachapoal River and Lake Rapel.
 Main varieties planted: Carménère.